pharo-open-documentation/pharo-wiki/README.md

 - [Extension methods](General/Extensions.md) - How to extend existing classes in your packages.
 - [Traits](General/Traits.md) - Structure to build classes via composition.
 - [How to deploy a pharo application](General/DeployYourPharoApplication.md) - A guide to deploy a Pharo application.
 - [Some cool snippets in Pharo](General/CoolSnippets.md) - A cook book to answer common needs of a Pharo developer.
 - [How to setup a travis build](General/Travis.md) - How to have automated build on travis
 - [Progress bar](General/ProgressBar.md) - Display a progress bar to give feedback to the user.
 - [Profiling](General/Profiling.md) - Measure the time and space your program takes to execute.
 - [Menubar and World menu](General/MenuBar.md) - A guide to configure and customize Pharo's menubar and world menu.
+- [Layout][General/Layout.md] - Documentation of the layout of pharo
 - [Pragmas](General/Pragmas.md) - A guide on Pragmas, annotations to compiled methods to add additional properties.
 - [Coding conventions](General/CodingConventions.md) - A list of convention to follow when writing Pharo code.
 - [Playground](General/Playground.md) - Documentation on the usage of Pharo's playground.